Dutch unveil furry Brexit monster

-What's big, blue, furry and causes trouble?
-For the Netherlands the answer to this riddle is simple: Brexit.
+What's big, blue, furry and monstrous?
+For the Netherlands the answer is simple: Brexit.

-While the British government has had trouble imagining what its exit from the European Union will actually look like, the Dutch government unveiled its own vision in the form of a hairy monster.
+While the British government has had trouble imagining what its exit from the European Union will actually look like, the Dutch government unveiled its vision in the form of a hairy beast.

 Dutch Foreign Minister Stef Blok tweeted a picture of himself with the creature, which is wearing a white t-shirt with the word "Brexit" in red letters, lying on his desk and stopping him from working.